-Have you been put into a leadership position, and you think that you might be a little bit too bossy?
+Have you been put into a leadership position, and you think that you might be a little bit too bossy? and you want to want to Be a Leader Not a Boss.
 I have five tips to help you be a better leader at work without being bossy.

 It’s a pretty common problem among a lot of younger professionals to feel like they’re boss when they first accept a leadership position.
 How do you manage or lead a team without being overly bossy?
-The reason that this goes through our head is because a lot of leaders that we see are oftentimes super bossy.
+The reason that this goes through our heads is that a lot of leaders that we see are oftentimes super bossy.

 Tip One: Learn What Leadership Is